-Dusting Out Another Forgotten Historical Edifice - Explore Sarai Shahji Mahal in Shivalik
+Dusting Out Another Forgotten Yet Archaic Historical Edifice Called Sarai Shahji Mahal

 Jahanpanah, the fourth city of Delhi, has always been an enigma.
 Lesser known, short lived and less celebrated, this one is among Delhi’s lost gems but is incredibly easy to visit, considering the fact that the remnants of it are now scattered among some of the most densely populated residential areas of South Delhi.
 Today, we bring you Sarai Shahji, the obscurest of the obscure monuments located in this area.